Contact us

 Taxable Supplies

 Taxable supplies are supplies that have been made to your business via an entity that is registered for GST.
-When you purchased these items regardless of whether they are second hand or brand new they will have GST included in there price.
+When you purchase these items regardless of whether they are second hand or brand new they will have GST included in there price.
 You can claim the GST credits on your BAS so long as you have a valid tax invoice.

 For advice on BAS, GST, Bookeeping, and Payroll issues visit us at ctkaccounting.com.au